How To See The Best Of Zhangjiajie Forest Park In 2 Days

 If You Only Have 1 Day At Zhangjiajie Forest Park

-If possible, I’d recommend spending at least 2 days at the park because it’s a big area and there’s a lot of amazing scenery.
+If possible, I’d recommend spending at least 2 days at the park because it’s a big area and there are a lot of things to see and do.

-However, if you only have one day because of weather or other reasons, you can still see a bunch of great things in multiple sections of the park.
+However, if you only have 1 day because of weather or other reasons, that’s still enough time to see a lot of great sights in multiple sections of the park.

 Here’s how I would set up a 1 day itinerary: